Disturbed YouTube for Kids: Characterizing and Detecting Inappropriate Videos Targeting Young Children: Conclusion and Discussion

-This project has received funding from the European Union's Horizon 2020 Research and Innovation program under the Marie Sk\l{}odowska-Curie ENCASE project (Grant Agreement No. 691025).
-This work reflects only the authors' views; the Agency and the Commission are not responsible for any use that may be made of the information it contains.
+\textbf{Acknowledgments.} This project has received funding from the European Union’s Horizon 2020 Research and Innovation program under the Marie Skłodowska-Curie ENCASE project (Grant Agreement No. 691025) and from the National Science Foundation under grant CNS-1942610.